colab-coop/bylaws/ARTICLE-3.markdown

 Consensus may mean that consensus is reached agreeing that consensus is not necessary for a given issue.
 Viable alternatives should start with three-fourths majority vote, with decreasing acceptable egalitarianism.

-If it becomes apparent that consensus cannot be reached in time for the decision to be relevant or beneficial, the Member Body will vote on the following three options: (1) take no action on the decision, (2) put the decision to a 50% minimum vote, (3) disolve the cooperative.
-Following this vote, there will be a final discussion to see if the consensus can be achieved.
-If this attempt is not successfuly within a short period of time, the determined course of action will be followed.
-The vote will be determined through a ranking system and suitable participatory democratic process.
+If it appears that consensus may not be reached in time for the decision to be timely or relavent any member can call a vote to determine if an alternate decision making process may be invoked.
+In such a vote,  the Member Body will vote on the following three options:

+(1) Continue with the consensus process.

+(2) Out the decision to a member vote which shall ratify the proposal provided there are no more than 2 members or one quarter of the total membership, whichever is greater, opposed to the proposal.

+(3) Defer to the decision of the council.

+The decision should be made by Condorcet Vote, followed by discussion and if necessary, re-vote in case of a tie.

 ### Section 3.3  Use of ballots for voting in case consensus is not reached